Being able to sew with your friends is a good way to spend an afternoon, right?

 This dress also proves how well the fragmented nature of the Fair Fit patterns compliments fabric that has an odd repeat to the pattern.

 Working with Brooke this summer really was a dream come true.
-We would text back and forth, she correcting my grammar in the courses, lol, and also comparing fabrics and approaches to the pattern.
+We would text back and forth, she correcting my grammar in the courses, (my weakness!) and also comparing fabrics and approaches to the pattern.

 Brooke has worked as a costumer in film, television, and the Dallas Opera and she brought a high degree of skill and expertise to the course.
 She and I share a similar perspective and approach to pattern alteration, and working as a costumer, as well as sewing exquisite dresses for herself, really helped me by adding additional tips and techniques to this part of the course.